ZtheTwink/fatality-crack/README.md

 <p><strong>This was NOT checked for RATs.</strong></p>
 <p><strong>USE AT YOUR OWN RISK.</strong></p>
 <p><strong>ANY ISSUES YOU HAVE TO FIX YOURSELF AND IS NOT MY ISSUE.</strong></p>
+<p>Loader v1 is the first version of the loader released by Unixian<p>
+<p>Loader v2 is the second version of the loader released by Unixian that includes the legacy build of Fatality and many other improved features and fixes to things like crashes<p>

 <p>do you also not trust the prebuilt loader from the discord? then use mine built from the src<p>
 <p>This github has the loader, luas, configs, and the original src<p>
 <p>configs go in \common\Counter-Strike Global Offensive<p>